Skip to main content

 A: The siren is a reliable source of alert system.
 There are two answers to this:

 1. Unfortunately, we can’t always rely on cell phones and pagers, and quite frequently some firefighters don’t get a message at all depending on telco network quality.
-(Lincoln is terrible for cellphone reception, so it does affect some of us!)
+(Lincoln is terrible for cellphone reception, so it does affect a lot of us!)

 2. Volunteer firefighters are generally at home or work when a callout comes, not always ready to go/on station like Ambulance and Police can be.
 Sometimes a firefighter might also be in an environment where they don’t hear a message come through, but where a siren can be better heard.